veikman/dmote-keycap/doc/print.md

 oxidized.
 Apply to narrow stems to strengthen layer adhesion or fine-tune dimensions.
 Apply to legends to clean up smudged contours.

+For help sanding keycaps to the desired finish, use the [jig mode](jig.md).

 ### Troubleshooting

 Recommended solutions to common problems.